 - Released (the student can access the grades/feedback)

 - Marking allocation can be used if marking workflow is set to Yes.
 Teachers can then be selected to grade or review submitted work of specific students.

 Role permissions for the activity can be changed from the gear icon Actions menu.

 Site administration settings

-The following configuration options are available for an administrator under Settings > Site administration > Plugins > Activity modules > Assignment.
-They apply to all four assignment types.
+Administrators can access assignment configuration options by expanding Administration > Site administration > Plugins > Activity modules > Assignment.